yuzcccc/vqa-mfb/README.md

 # Multi-modal Factorized Bilinear Pooling (MFB)

 This project is the implementation of the paper **Multi-modal Factorized Bilinear Pooling with Co-Attention Learning for Visual Question Answering**.
-Compared with existing state-of-the-art approaches such as MCB and MLB, our MFB models achieved superior performance on the large-scale VQA-1.0 and VQA-2.0 datasets. if the codes in this project help your research, please cite our paper :)
+Compared with existing state-of-the-art approaches such as MCB and MLB, our MFB models achieved superior performance on the large-scale VQA-1.0 and VQA-2.0 datasets.

 ## Prerequisites